MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 This article provides an overview of some of the shortcut key combinations that you can use when you are working with [!INCLUDE[prodshort](includes/prodshort.md)].

 > [!TIP]
-> For a quick, print-friendly overview of the most popular shortcuts for PC users, see [Keyboard Shortcuts (PC only)](keyboard-shortcuts-cheatsheet.md) or click the following image:
+> For a quick, print-friendly overview of the most popular shortcuts for PC users, see [Keyboard Shortcuts (PC only)](keyboard-shortcuts-cheatsheet.md).
+For a graphical representation, choose the following image:
 >
 >[ ![To download for printing, right-click and select Save Picture As](media/bckeyboardmap-inline.png) ](media/bckeyboardmap.png#lightbox)